-Factors that Influence Your Credit Card Rate
+Factors Influencing Your Credit Card Rate

 Credit card companies offer customers a range of interest rates that can vary based on a number of factors.
 Your credit score is typically the first thing credit card companies look at because it represents how likely you are to repay your debts as agreed.
 Your credit depends on a range of factors including: